davidjreynolds/RingdateR/README.md

-# RingdateR
+## About RingdateR
-RingdateR: A statistical and graphical tool for crossdating.
+RingdateR is a shiny based app for statistical and graphical crossdating of annually resolved timeseries (e.g. tree rings)

-Version: 0.1.0
+Latest Version: 0.1.0

 Date: 7/2/20